top of page

 HILLSIDE HOME

-Research on hillside home failures has shown that the stepping shear panels on the sides of the house do not work together as one unit, but rather, take the earthquake load sequentially in seismic shaking.
-The shortest and stiffest section takes the full force of the earthquake until the section fails, then the load is transferred to the next stiffest panel and on down the stepping foundation until the house collapses.
-Attention must be given to adjust the pony wall segments to spread the shear load equally along the walls so that the whole length of wall will work together to resist earthquake shaking.
+Research on hillside home failures has shown that the "stepping" shear panels on the sides of the house do not work together as one unit, but rather, take the earthquake load sequentially during seismic shaking.
+The shortest and stiffest section of the paneling takes the full force of the earthquake until that section fails.
+Then the load is transferred to the next stiffest panel, and on down the stepped foundation, until the house collapses.
+For hillside homes, pony wall segments must be adjusted so that the shear load of the earthquake is spread equally across the walls, allowing the whole length of wall to work together to resist shaking.

 bottom of page